micartey/NeuralNetwork/README.md

     NeuralNetwork network = new NeuralNetwork(FunctionType.SIGMOID, 2, 3, 1);
 ```

-Alternatively, you can create each `Layer` individually which also requires each `Neuron` to be created individually with its index
+Alternatively, you can create each `Layer` individually which also requires each `Neuron` to be created individually with its own index and activation function

 ```java
     NeuralNetwork network = new NeuralNetwork(